BMB-Learn-to-Code/movie-watch-list-japp/README.md

 - SQLite JDBC (driver dependency present – persistence not yet wired)
 - Jackson (JSON serialization)

-Currently, the app serves an in‑memory list of movies and a few filtered views.
+Currently, the app serves an in‑memory list of movies via controller classes.
+Watched movies start empty (no pre-seeded watched list) and are stored only in memory for the lifetime of the process.

 ## Quick Start